UNIVERSITY OF WISCONSIN River Falls

 “There is a long tradition amongst the faculty and staff at UWRF to go out of their way to give students specialized attention and this really helped me feel confident to take on greater challenges in my career,” Zierath said.

 Zierath has also published more than 200 original research papers and review articles.

 In 2005, she was a recipient of a Future Research Leader award from the Foundation for Strategic Research.

 In 2006, she was appointed to the Nobel Assembly at Karolinska Institutet and since 2008 she is member of the Nobel Committee for Physiology or Medicine.
 She is Chairman of the Board of Directors of the Keystone Symposia and member of the Executive Committee of the European Association for the Study of Diabetes.

 Most recently she was awarded an Advanced Grant from the European Research Council, one of five awarded to Sweden in 2009.

-She currently holds editorial positions with several leading scientific journals in the area of endocrinology and metabolism and is currently Editor-in-Chief of Diabetologia.
-Her research accomplishments have been recognized at both the National and International level.
+She currently holds editorial positions with several leading scientific journals in the area of endocrinology and metabolism and is currently editor-in-chief of Diabetologia.
+Her research accomplishments have been recognized at both the national and international level.

-Zierath has been asked to return to UW-River Falls to accept her award as Distinguished Alumnus, at spring commencement on May 14.
+Zierath has been asked to return to UW-River Falls to accept her award as Distinguished Alumnus at spring commencement on May 14.

 “I have very fond memories of my time at UWRF and vividly remember my own graduation in 1984.
-Graduation is a wonderful celebration of achievement and I look forward to participate in the coming ceremony and festivities that mark this significant milestone for the graduating class of 2011 and also to salute the returning alumni from the class of 1961,” says Zierath.
+Graduation is a wonderful celebration of achievement and I look forward to participate in the coming ceremony and festivities that mark this significant milestone for the graduating class of 2011 and also to salute the returning alumni from the class of 1961,” said Zierath.
 “In addition, I look forward to visiting with current and emeritus faculty members of the Department of Health and Human Performance, as well as a few of my classmates from my own days at UWRF.”